xrpronin17/xrpl-dev-portal/content/concepts/payment-types/escrow.md

 Conditional payments have been enabled by the ["Escrow" Amendment](known-amendments.html#escrow) to the XRP Ledger Consensus Protocol since 2017-03-31.
 A previous version of the same functionality was available on the [XRP Ledger Test Net](xrp-test-net-faucet.html) by the name "Suspended Payments" (SusPay) in 2016.

 When testing in [stand-alone mode][], you can force the Escrow feature to be enabled locally regardless of the amendment status.
-Add the following stanza to your `rippled.cfg`:
+Add the following stanza to your <span class="code-snippet">rippled.cfg</span>:

     [features]
     Escrow